Kindly note that if reports become unavailable on this page, they can also be accessed here.

 Conference Room 3, North Lawn Building, New York

-To commemorate International Mother Earth Day, the General Assembly will host an interactive dialogue on Harmony with Nature.
-The purpose of the interactive dialogue is to advance discussions on different economic approaches, in the context of sustainable development, and to further a more ethical basis for the relationship between humanity and the Earth.
+To commemorate International Mother Earth Day, the General Assembly hosted an interactive dialogue on Harmony with Nature.
+The purpose of the interactive dialogue was to advance discussions on different economic approaches, in the context of sustainable development, and to further a more ethical basis for the relationship between humanity and the Earth.

 The Rio+20 Outcome Document recognizes the contribution of the Harmony with Nature process in advancing sustainable development.
 In "The Future We Want", Member States and several other stakeholders acknowledged that "Mother Earth" embodies a universal set of principles adopted by societies in the search to recognize the rights of nature in the context of the promotion of sustainable development.

 The assumption that human well-being increases with the accumulation of more goods and services, through an ever expanding economic growth, seems contradictory to developments over past centuries, namely in the field of climate change and the depletion of non-renewable resources.
 Environmental economics, while recognizing that our well-being depends to a large extent on ecosystem services, and that we suffer from the effects stemming from an unbalanced relationship with the Earth, is nevertheless devoted to the goal of attaining efficiency.
 Accordingly, environmental economics attempt to assign market values to the natural world, recognizing it almost inherently as a part of the mass production system.